 Find synonyms Find exact match

-INTRODUCTION — Survivors of a first, acute myocardial infarction (MI) face a substantial risk of further cardiovascular events, including death, recurrent myocardial infarction, heart failure, arrhythmias, angina, and stroke.
+INTRODUCTION — Survivors of a first acute myocardial infarction (MI) face a substantial risk of further cardiovascular events, including death, recurrent MI, heart failure, arrhythmias, angina, and stroke.
 Patients (and family members) often ask what their future holds; thus, information regarding prognosis after MI is necessary for patient care.

 The outcomes discussed in this topic, such as mortality, are presented using pooled data.
 However, the prognosis may vary widely between individuals, according to the presence or absence of risk factors present before the MI.
 These risk factors are discussed elsewhere.
 (See "Risk factors for adverse outcomes after non-ST elevation acute coronary syndromes" and "Risk factors for adverse outcomes after ST-elevation myocardial infarction".)